 TDB-TT in seconds

-dtr
+dt.r

 double

-1) tt1+tt2 is Julian Date, apportioned in any convenient way between and tt2 is the fraction of a day.
+1) tt1+tt2 is Julian Date, apportioned in any convenient way between the two arguments, for example where ttl is the Julian Day Number and tt2 is the fraction of a day.
 The returned tdb1,tdb2 follow adopted solar-system ephemeris, and can be obtained by numerical integration, by interrogating a precomputed time ephemeris or by evaluating a model such as that implemented in the SOFA function iauDtdb.
 The quantity is dominated by an annual term of 1.7 ms amplitude.